evildmp/afraid-to-commit/docs/remotes.rst

 There are various ways to do it, but here's one::

-    git fetch upstream # update information about the remote git merge upstream/master -m "merging with upstream/master" # merge the changes referred to by upstream/master
+    git fetch upstream # update information about the remote git merge upstream/master # merge the changes referred to by upstream/master

 ``git status`` will tell you that your local master is ahead of your *master* at **origin**.